What it's like to work at InVision

 The first weeks went by so quickly.
 I spent time learning about the product(s), the team and the company.
 I was invited to take part in various meetings in which I met colleagues from all over the world and learned about their roles and priorities.
 In addition I took many e-learnings from The Call Center School to learn about the call center industry.

 Saying you’re agile and being agile are two completely different things.
 In my experience InVision is agile on all levels.
 For example, our interdisciplinary team works at one big desk.
 This enables us to ask questions quickly, get feedback from a few colleagues and make decisions on the go without ever having to set up a meeting.
 This makes everything really fast and everybody is always up-to-date.
-Also, the daily stand-ups really help to see what everybody is working on and allows for on-the-spot knowledge sharing.

 It’s funny how people sometimes react when I tell them I don’t have a manager: “How does that work?”.
 Well, it just does.
 At least, that’s my experience.
 Because there is no manager, everybody is.
 That doesn’t mean everybody is bossing each other around.
 Rather, it means that everybody feels responsible for the goals we set ourselves.
 People speak up when something is bothering them and provide feedback openly and often.
 It’s great to see that if you hire the right people, they don’t need to be managed!

 What I really enjoy at InVision is the transparency.
 Nearly all (if not all) documents are accessible by the entire company by default, all communication takes place on public Slack channels (I haven’t received a single email from a colleague so far, no joke).
 First of all, it makes me feel valued as an employee, because there’s no information being held back for some reason.
 But it also makes things fast!
 If I need information, I can usually find it within seconds.